Office of International Education

 • Add the campus police number to their phone and download the CatSafe app.

-• Carry original immigration documents on your person.
+• Carry original immigration documents on your person, including a printed copy of the Form I-94.
 Take caution when carrying these important documents - do not leave them in an unattended bag, etc.

 Does UVM provide legal representation to the international community?
 UVM cannot provide or pay for legal representation to individuals, but we can support our community in helping to identify an immigration attorney if one is needed for any reason.